dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 How to refer to the container?
 ------------------------------
-When a container is created, docker gives it an unique Id, also called the container name.
-This name can be provided by the user when running the container for the first time (``--name`` option in ``docker run``), as follows:
+When a container is created, docker gives it an unique Id.
+It also assigns a name to it, which is (somehow) random if you don't specify one.
+Although it's perfectly fine to use the id, it's hard to memorize, so you may want to use its name.
+Moreover, it's possible to give a name when running the container for the first time, as follows:

 .. code-block:: bash